billsix/cprogrammingbook/doc/02-Variables.rst

 The usual arithmetic conversions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A lot of expressions involve the use of subexpressions of mixed types together with operators such as +, \* and so on.
+A lot of expressions involve the use of sub-expressions of mixed types together with operators such as +, \* and so on.
 If the operands in an expression have different types, then there will have to be a conversion applied so that a common resulting type